rccondotta/ML_DL_Projects/README.md

-# This is a repository for different project walkthroughs
+# This is a repository for TensorFlow project walkthroughs

 # Projects
 All directories are named after the dataset or the projects name.